-I am Director of the NOAA Fisheries National Systematics Laboratory, and, as an adjunct faculty member at VIMS, teach graduate courses in the School of Marine Science.
+I am a Research Zoologist and former Director of the NOAA Fisheries National Systematics Laboratory, and, as an adjunct faculty member at VIMS, teach graduate courses in the School of Marine Science.
 I am one of the many scientists from "affiliated agencies" assigned to the National Museum of Natural History, where we use the National Collections, libraries, and other museum resources for our research, primarily in systematics, and serve as agency experts on particular groups of organisms.
 We also provide curatorial support for the NMNH collections for the groups of organisms on which we work.

 My current research activities can be summarized in the following two categories: the natural history of cephalopods and marine biodiversity.
 The research into cephalopod natural history includes

 - characterizing the fauna in US waters, as well as in deep-sea and polar regions,

 - determining evolutionary relationships among the neocoleoids (living squids, cuttlefishes, octopods, and their relatives), and